joyent/conch-api/docs/validation/TestingValidations.md

 - `debug`

-    Optional boolean flag to provide additional diagnostic information when running the case using [Test::More::diag](https://metacpan.org/pod/Test::More::diag).
+    Optional boolean flag to provide additional diagnostic information when running the case using ["diag" in Test::More](https://metacpan.org/pod/Test::More#diag).
 This is helpful during development of test cases, but should be removed before committing.

 Example: